kristinelu921/tarnsf.github.io/index.md

    The second term is the log determinant of the Jacobian of our spline transformation, which we can compute analytically since each autoregressive block is lower-triangular.

-   Our loss function is then $$\textnormal{Gaussian Prior Term} - \textnormal{Logdet Loss}.$$Intuitively, this makes sense, since we want to push our distribution data to be as close to the "peak" of the Gaussian as possible, and to prevent it from collapse to zero, we add a logdet loss to maximize the amount each transformation stretches the volume of the latent space.
+   Our loss function is then
+   $$\textnormal{Gaussian Prior Term} - \textnormal{Logdet Loss}.$$

+   Intuitively, this makes sense, since we want to push our distribution data to be as close to the "peak" of the Gaussian as possible, and to prevent it from collapse to zero, we add a logdet loss to maximize the amount each transformation stretches the volume of the latent space.

 4. We then sample from the Gaussian distribution to get a new latent representation, and pass it through the inverted spline transformation to get a new image patch.